spletcher1/ImageJ/README.md

     6. Choose the percentage of saturated pixels for contrast enhancement specifically for the ratio projection.
 If this is specified as zero, no contrast enhancement will be applied.
     7. Specify the file identifier for the stack files.
 3. Click OK.
+4. For future reference, the parameter values that you have chosen will be saved in the *Projections/Parameters.txt* file after the script is complete.

 ##### Script Mechanics